 Most UC campuses require a personal statement in addition to a statement of purpose.
 Make yours count.

-While the statement of purpose highlights the goals and experiences related to the research area you plan to pursue, your personal statement (also called a history or diversity statement) is an opportunity for the review committee to learn about the unique qualities and perspectives you’ll bring to the program.
+While the statement of purpose highlights goals and experiences related to the research area you plan to pursue, the personal statement is an opportunity for the review committee to learn about unique qualities and perspectives you will bring to the program.

 Crafting a strong Personal Statement

-Simply put, the statement of purpose is about your work, while your personal statement is about you – and how you’ll contribute to the diversity of ideas.
+Simply put, the statement of purpose is about your work, while your personal statement is about you – and how you will contribute to the spectrum of ideas in your chosen program.
 Draw on your unique background to present yourself as an ideal candidate for the graduate program to which you are applying.

 Tell your story

-This is your opportunity to expand on your background, highlight unique experiences, challenges and triumphs and give the committee a more compelling reason to accept you.
-If a personal statement is not requested, consider incorporating this content into your statement of purpose.
-It is in your best interest to offer supplemental information when given an opportunity.
+This is your opportunity to expand on your background, highlight unique experiences, challenges and triumphs and give the committee a compelling reason to accept you.
+If a personal statement is not requested as part of the application, consider incorporating this content into your statement of purpose.
+It is in your best interests to offer the most complete and vivid picture of yourself, and this is where to do it.

 Describe goals, achievements and challenges

-- Describe your academic and career goals and highlight how graduate school will advance them.
+Describe your academic and career goals, and how graduate school will advance them.

-- Tell how personal experiences shaped your aspirations, and don’t shy away from discussing poor grades or large time gaps in your resume.
+Tell how personal experiences have shaped your aspirations, and do not shy away from discussing poor grades or large time gaps in your resume.

-- Address any particular challenges you’ve faced, and how you worked to overcome them.
+Address specific challenges you have faced, and how you worked to overcome them.

-- Focus on issues that have had an impact on your education, such as being raised in a single parent household, working to help support family, thriving in unsafe environments, persevering with physical or other challenges or coming from an underrepresented minority group.
+Focus on issues that have had an impact on your education, such as being raised in a single-parent household, working to help support your family, thriving in unsafe environments, or persevering with physical or other challenges.